perrylson/PuzzleSketch/README.md

 # Puzzle Sketch

 Puzzle Sketch is a game where users can design puzzles with a drawing canvas.
 After finishing their sketches, users can attempt to solve their own puzzles.
 Players start each game with a certain amount of hearts.
 Placing a tile in the wrong spot will deduct one heart.
 However, placing a tile in the correct spot will restore one heart.
 Puzzle Sketch saves each win/loss to a game log database.
-Users can access this database and view their gameplay history.
+Users can view their gameplay history.

 This project employs a Go REST API, MySQL database, and React TypeScript UI.
 It uses Docker to bundle the respective images into a multi-container application.
 Regarding the full-stack aspect, the REST API supports data interactions between the MySQL database and the web app.